-I am an Artist/Producer/Songwriter in Yokohama, Japan.
-Not really sure how to describe my style but I take inspiration from hip-hop, jazz, rock, blues, RnB, and I am genuinely interested in anything new that I come across.
-I like to scour the internet for these new, experimental artists because like them, I hope to create something that pushes the art forward every time.
+I am an Artist/Producer/Songwriter living in Yokohama, Japan.
+I'm not really sure how to describe my style but I take inspiration from literally every musical genre and I am genuinely interested in anything new that I come across.

 Tell me about your project and how I can help, through the 'Contact' button above.